How Much Does It Cost to Adopt a Golden Retriever?

 Monthly Costs For a Golden Retriever

-Monthly costs for a Golden Retriever refer to the regular expenses associated with owning and caring for a Golden Retriever on a monthly basis.
+Monthly costs for a Golden Retriever refer to the regular expenses associated with owning and caring for a Golden Retriever every month.
 Monthly Cost is around $50 to $70.

 These expenses typically include: